 Attackers can manage to knockout Stamina and Defense types with well done launch techniques without undue difficulty.

 Wolf Crusher is significantly more consistent as a Stamina AR compared to all other options, since knockouts are not as reliable in double Stamina matchups.

-Accessibility alone makes it a great option, since it is the easiest to get your hands on out of the options in this list, edging out BB-10.
+Accessibility alone makes it a great option, since it is the second easiest to get your hands on out of the options in this list, edging out BB-10 but being less accessible than RA.
 Unfortunately, would not recommend it over TA or even BB-10 at this point, since it caters towards Wolf Crusher, making a chunk of the Stamina AR meta just disappear.

 Technically usable for just about any series, though it is typically frowned upon to use for Plastics due to pocket size incompatibility.